kn45/ml-flow/README.md

   - For cross-validation, use the combination of training and validation set.

 - Feature:

   Prepare feature of each data instance.

   - Encode categorical feature.
   - Proc text features to strutured form.

--   Training&Testing:
+- Training & Testing:

   - Resampling for unbanlanced data.
   - Use validation set or cross-validation to tuning model parameters.
   - Evaluating metrics on testing set is the benchmark to compare models.

 - Predicting:

   Repeat all the procedure done to the traning set (using possible pickled modules) and apply model to generate submission file (predicting).